Moment Consistency of the Exchangeably Weighted Bootstrap for Semiparametric M-Estimation: Main Result: Bootstrap Moment Consistency

 To verify (\ref{conmod4}), we will employ the general $L_p$ multiplier inequality developed in Appendix~\ref{lpmin} to bound $(E_{XW}\|\mathbb{G}_n^\ast\|_{\mathcal{N}_\delta}^{p'})^{1/p'}$.
 According to Appendix~\ref{conver}, it suffices to show the following bootstrap weight condition

 if (\ref{conmod3}) holds.
 Condition (\ref{boowei}) is essentially very weak; see discussions in {\em Examples 1 -- 5} below.
-In the end, we want to point out that Conditions W1 -- W5 and M1 -- M3 (when $p'=1$) are also needed in showing the bootstrap distribution consistency (\ref{b-mestdis}) \& (\ref{tconf}); see Theorems 1 \& 3 of \citep{ch10}.
+In the end, we want to point out that Conditions W1 -- W5 and M1 -- M3 (when $p'=1$) are also needed in showing the bootstrap distribution consistency (\ref{b-mestdis}); see Theorems 1 \& 3 of \citep{ch10}.
 In view of the above discussions, it appears that we only need to strengthen the $L_1$ maximal inequalities to the $L_{p'}$ maximal inequalities for $p'\geq 1$ to achieve the bootstrap moment consistency beyond the distribution consistency.

-Let $ET^p$ represent the $p$-th moment of any random vector $T$. \begin{theorem} Suppose that Conditions W1 -- W5 and M1 -- M3 hold.
-If $\widehat\theta^\ast$ is distribution consistent, i.e., (\ref{b-mestdis}), then we have

-where $T\sim N(0,\Sigma)$, for any integer $p$ satisfying $1\leq p<p'$. \end{theorem} An obvious implication of Theorem~\ref{bconthm} is that the bootstrap moment estimate of arbitrary order is consistent if Condition M2 is valid for all $p'\geq 1$.
+An obvious implication of Theorem~\ref{bconthm} is that the bootstrap moment estimate of arbitrary order is consistent if Condition M2 is valid for all $p'\geq 1$.
 It is worthwhile to remark that the uniform integrability of $\widehat\theta$, i.e., $E_X\|\sqrt{n}(\widehat\theta-\theta_0)\|^{p}<\infty$, is also proven in the proof of Theorem~\ref{bconthm}.
 Thus, under the same set of conditions, the moment convergence of $\widehat\theta$ also follows.
 In addition, Theorem~\ref{bconthm} is also valid even for the approximate maximizer, i.e.,